5 Letter Words Ending in CE

 juice

-Noun : (uncountable) A liquid from a plant, especially fruit.
+Noun : (uncountable) A liquid made from plant, especially fruit.

 Noun : (countable) A beverage made of juice.